ADesprets/apic_scripts/README.md

 | Invite other users to join the developer orgs.     | Users/Orgs.     | 2          |
 | Create applications                                | Consumer side   | 2          |
 | Subscribe to use APIs                              | Consumer side   | 2          |

+# Managing the content of the Swagger file programmaticaly

+# Sample scripts
+The scripts are organised in two directories, one for Windows one for Unix system.

+The first script **TestPublish** illustrates three basic operations:
+1. List products in all catalogs
+1. Backup all products and APIs in draft
+1. Backup all catalogs